 If 70% to 80% of incoming B6 is supposed to go to muscles and muscle storage is full then where does extra incoming B6 go?
 Conventional wisdom states that it goes into the bloodstream to be urinated out.
 What happens when you are dehydrated?
 When dehydrated we know the body conserves water and decreases urine output.
 At the beginning of the group, we found a case study about a yoga instructor that got toxic after a bout of diarrhea (a dehydrating event).

 Over and over members gave us evidence of their onset of toxicity after a dehydrating event.
-This concept is stated in Seymour Levine’s 2004 research.
+Dehydration means that less B6 is being urinated out of the system.
+This concept is described in Seymour Levine’s 2004 research.
 His abstract states that urinary losses of the toxicant (B6) are reduced with decreased water consumption and decreased urinary output.
 If dehydrated, you are not urinating out excess B6.

-We get another glimpse of vitamin B6 being stored in the nerves from Berger, A.R. et al, 1992 paper entitled, “Dose Response, Coasting and Differential Fiber Vulnerability in Human Toxic Neuropathy: A prospective study of pyridoxine neurotoxicity”.
-As these authors are discussing their results they state, “Additionally, despite progressive symptomatology, the serum pyridoxal phosphate levels of subjects 1, 2 and 4 soon returned to normal.
-These features suggest that clinical progression was not due to a persistently elevated body burden (excess B6 in the blood), but either due to TOXIN REMAINING IN THE LOCAL NERVE ENVIRONMENT OR TO PERSISTENT NEURONAL METABOLIC CHANGES THAT SLOWLY REVERSED”.
+We get another glimpse of vitamin B6 being stored in the nerves from Berger, A.R. et al., 1992 paper entitled, “Dose Response, Coasting and Differential Fiber Vulnerability in Human Toxic Neuropathy: A prospective study of pyridoxine neurotoxicity.”
+As these authors are discussing their results, they state, “Additionally, despite progressive symptomatology, the serum pyridoxal phosphate levels of subjects 1, 2, and 4 soon returned to normal.
+These features suggest that clinical progression was not due to a persistently elevated body burden (excess B6 in the blood), but either due to TOXIN REMAINING IN THE LOCAL NERVE ENVIRONMENT or to persistent neuronal metabolic changes that slowly reversed”.
+These authors hypothesized that B6 is indeed staying in the nerves after the decrease of excess supplementation.

 These authors who subjected themselves to the excess B6 in this study have the best first-hand knowledge of B6 toxicity.
 They realize that it’s not the excess B6 in the blood that is creating the symptoms, but instead the B6 that has been stored in the nerves.
 In their continued discussion in this paper, they summarize that the lower dose (1 gram) subjects had predominately small fiber dysfunction.
 They suggest that in previous research on human subjects the small fiber dysfunction was ignored.

-On top of this, these authors described the increase of symptoms for weeks after stopping supplementation.
-In their words, “Interestingly, such sensory effects progressed for a period of weeks despite cessation of dosing and a return to normal of serum pyridoxal phosphate (B6) levels”.
+Berger, et al., also described the increase in symptoms for weeks after stopping supplementation.
+In their words, “All subjects reported an increase in symptoms intensity over the subsequent 2 to 3 weeks”.
 The authors of this paper called this period coasting.
 The B6T Smart Understanding B6 Toxicity Facebook group has relabeled the term Recoil.
 Coasting implies that the symptoms remain the same.
 They do not.

 Any unlinked research can be found in our Index of Sources.